Your money-making expert. Financial journalist, TV and radio personality.

 Get in touch with our mortgage partners, L&C Mortgages.
 They are brokers and will be able to put you in touch with lenders that are happy to finance these sort of investments.

 There are two main types of insurance that you should have as a landlord:

-Building insurance: Building insurance covers the structure of your property from doors to floor, windows and ceilings.
+Building insurance covers the structure of your property from doors to floor, windows and ceilings.
 If you have a mortgage on the property, it is likely that the bank will require you to have building insurance.

-Contents Insurance: This is to insure pieces of furniture or other interiors that have been damaged as a result of the tenancy.
+This is to insure pieces of furniture or other interiors that have been damaged as a result of the tenancy.
 Depending on the quality of the furniture, this is not always necessary.
 This is not the same as Student Possessions Insurance which covers the tenants goods.
 This is something that the students themselves should consider taking out.

-Summer holidays can pose a problem for landlords letting for students as it is common for students to leave for the summer and to move house every year.
-With this in mind, there are three solutions to ensure you’re still making money during the summer.
+Summer holidays can pose a problem for landlords letting for students, as it’s common for students to leave for the summer.
+They also tend to move house when the new term rolls around.